Efficient Monitoring of Timed Properties: Monitoring in a Timed Setting

 In online monitoring (our interest), the properties specify behaviors over infinite sequences of symbols, or words, while the monitor must interpret those specifications over an ever-growing finite prefix of such an infinite word.
 The most prevalent solution to this problem is to use a monitor semantics where acceptance or rejection means that the finite word \emph{determines} the property and no future suffix can alter the verdict.
 In the case where the finite prefix does not determine the property, the monitor outputs an \emph{unknown} verdict and continues.

 Monitoring languages of timed infinite words works in much the same way as in the untimed setting.
 A finite prefix of an infinite timed word is checked to see if it determines the property.
 If all possible infinite extensions of the prefix result in a word that is included in the monitored property, then the monitor returns the $\top$ verdict.
 If no possible infinite extensions lead to a word that is included in the monitored property, then the monitor returns the $\bot$ verdict.
 If extensions exist that could lead to either outcome, then the monitor returns $\unknown$ and continues monitoring.
+In the timed setting, we also need to know at what time point the prefix ends and when the extension starts.
+Intuitively, this concatenation time point represents knowledge about the time that has passed since the last observation of the prefix.